 You can make much more money on affiliate marketing than on ad revenue.
 And, it’s less dependent on traffic (it works best for SEO traffic and/or email).
 Many of my highest producing articles do not get a lot of traffic.
 But, they get the right people.
 Remember that.

-Now as luck would have it, Tracie Fobes recognizes this and she put her revamped Affiliate Marketing Course on sale..50% off.
-(Use coupon code 50OFF).
-The sale is good until March 31st.
+Now as luck would have it, Tracie Fobes recognizes this and she put her revamped Affiliate Marketing Course.
+Use my exclusive discount code DEBBIE15 for 15% off.

 And, if Amazon is meaningful for your audience, this blog post that I wrote should help.
 How I make $7,000 a month on my blog (I think I may only earn $6,000 this month).
 I know many of you have read it already, but I just added a video at the bottom on some common Amazon mistakes.